Ukraine War — Strategic Assessment

 Both sides have deployed AI targeting support, drone-swarm coordination and automated surveillance.
 Palantir’s deployment with Ukrainian forces — providing targeting-data synthesis and logistics optimization — is the NATO-side equivalent of the US JADC2 / Maven architecture deployed in CENTCOM during the Iran campaign.

-4. The 2026 Inflection — Easter Ceasefire and Spring Barrage
+4. The 2026 Inflection — Easter Ceasefire, Spring Barrage, and the May Bifurcation

 The 32-hour Orthodox Easter ceasefire (10–12 April 2026) functions as the analytical inflection point of the spring cycle.
 Fact: within hours of activation, both belligerents recorded reciprocal violation tallies in the four-digit range — Ukraine logged 2,299 violations (479 shellings, 747 attack-drone strikes, 1,045 FPV strikes); the Russian MoD claimed ~2,000 Ukrainian breaches.
-Assessment (High confidence): the diplomatic-track collapse converted the spring window into the most intensive Russian strike tempo of the war’s fourth year, with the 25–26 April barrage (600+ drones, 47 missiles, eight regions) establishing a new combined-saturation ceiling.
+Assessment (High confidence): the diplomatic-track collapse converted the spring window into the most intensive Russian strike tempo of the war’s fourth year, with the 25–26 April barrage (600+ drones, 47 missiles, eight regions) establishing a combined-saturation ceiling that itself proved transient.

-Assessment (Medium-High confidence): the Pokrovsk axis is the operational center of gravity.
-Sustained Russian pressure there is consistent with a deliberate campaign to collapse the Donetsk Oblast defensive belt before any negotiated freeze can lock current lines.
+Assessment (Medium-High confidence): the combined pattern — escalating strikes on population centres and critical infrastructure alongside stalling and reversing ground gains — is consistent with an attrition-and-coercion posture rather than a decisive breakthrough campaign.
+The Pokrovsk axis remains the operational center of gravity; sustained Russian pressure there is consistent with a deliberate campaign to collapse the Donetsk Oblast defensive belt before any negotiated freeze can lock current lines, but no operational collapse has been observed.
 The simultaneous Kharkiv intensification is best read as a second-axis fixing operation designed to disperse Ukrainian operational reserves rather than a primary breakthrough effort, given the absence of corresponding logistical-buildup signatures in OSINT reporting.

 5. The Frozen Track and the Negotiating Geometry